 The property and house are oriented primarily to the north and east.
 Established vegetation includes grassed areas, a mixture of mature trees, flowering shrubs, climbers and plants which are bird, bee and butterfly attracting.
 Our water supply comes only from rainwater collected from our roofs.
 Greywater is recycled to the garden.
 Our blackwater goes into an onsite septic system.

 My husband and myself have owned the property since 2005, continuing the work he started in 2002 when he purchased it as a knockdown but instead decided to renovate the 3 bedroom, 2 bathroom, fibro house with its 10 foot ceilings and wide sunny verandah.
 The interior is old-style with small rooms connected by a hallway, and fitted with carpets, blinds and curtains; basic but energy efficient and comfortable for the two of us, our dog and visitors.

-During the first year of the five year design plan: we’ve made 11 wicking bed-lasagne garden tubs; installed a 1100 litre rainwater tank dedicated for garden use and which catches water off the glasshouse-garden shed’s clear polycarbonate roof reducing our reliance on grey water during dry periods.
-The tank is elevated on a tank stand with a sink for outdoor cleaning and water recycling.
-We’ve had a solar PV system connected, expanded garden beds and created more usable productive areas.
-As well, we extended the ag line and rubble drain, added more ceiling fans, new chickens and fruit trees – @ May 2021.
+During 2020, to kick off the plan: we made 11 wicking bed-lasagne garden planters; installed a 1100 litre rainwater tank dedicated for garden use, which catches water off the glasshouse-garden shed’s clear polycarbonate roof.
+The tank is elevated on a tank stand fitted with a sink which drains into a bucket so the water can be recycled onto the garden.
+In 2021, we had a solar PV system connected, expanded garden beds, created more usable productive areas, increased our composting capacity, and planted fruit trees & roses.

 “One of the most important things about permaculture is that it is founded on a series of principles that can be applied to any circumstance—agriculture, urban design, or the art of living.